renato-zannon/env-control/README.md

 Run `cargo build --release` on the root directory, and copy the `target/release/env-control` executable to somewhere on your default `$PATH` (like `/usr/local/bin`, for example).

+`env-control` uses no unstable features, and thus is compatible with Rust 1.0 beta.

 ## Example of usage

 On your `.bashrc`, use this to prepend or append atoms to your `$PATH` or `$LD_LIBRARY_PATH`: